softlayer/sl-ember-test-helpers/README.md

 # What is sl-ember-test-helpers

-This addon provides and registers QUnit test helpers for use in the testing of your application.
+This addon provides and registers test helpers for use in the testing of your application.
+This addon is compatible with QUnit, Mocha, and any other testing framework you wish to use (or at least should be).

 ---